 “I know a single mom, who began dating even before her divorce came through and she was clearly not healed from the end of her marriage.
 Not surprisingly, all her entanglements were reflections of the unhealed bits of her broken past.
-I don’t understand why she would keep doing this to herself but I always advise mums to stay clear of self-damaging behavior that could turn into a toxic relationship,” Laila adds.
+I couldn’t understand why she kept doing this to herself but I always advise single moms to stay clear of self-damaging behavior that could turn into a toxic relationship,” Laila adds.

-Dating again as a single mom might tip you into a cartonful of guilt.
-You’re a primary caregiver for your kids, what if dating as a single mom by choice takes you away from them?
+Dating again as a single mom might tip you into a pool of guilt.
+You’re a primary caregiver for your kids – what if dating as a single mom by choice takes you away from them?
 What long-lasting effects could it have?
 Forget it!
-So much easier to stay in your PJs and watch cartoons with the kids while eating peanut butter straight out of the jar.
+So much easier to stay in your PJs with the kids while eating peanut butter straight out of the jar, right?
+Wrong.

-Listen, these are valid fears and questions.
-But, you need to ditch the guilt.
-You have every right to date, to be a mom and a woman who wants to date, maybe fall in love and build a whole new life for herself.
-None of this makes you a bad mom, in fact, it gives your kids a healthier perspective on what parenthood can be.
+You need to ditch the guilt, girl.
+You have every right to date and to fall in love and build a whole new life for yourself.
+None of this makes you a bad mother.
+In fact, it gives your kids a healthier perspective on what parenthood is about.
+Excessive dependence of children on their parents or vice-versa can be damaging and counter- productive.
 Dating as a single mom by choice could actually be a pretty good decision.

 How to start dating as a single mom?
-Don’t waste your time on things and people you know don’t work for you.
+Don’t waste your time on the things and people you know wouldn’t work for you.
 If your date is adamant that they’re not comfortable with kids, don’t spend your time trying to convince them otherwise.
-If you’re truly passionate about waking up early so you can make your kids breakfast, seek out someone who might at least want to join you a few days a week.
+If you’re truly passionate about waking up early just so you can prepare your children’s breakfast, seek out someone who at least wishes to support you.

+How to date as a single mom without help?
+By dating a man, not a boy.
 You’re a single mama and you’re busy as it is.
-Even if it’s something as small as you need the thermostat at a certain number, stand by it, and don’t waste your time on someone you need to explain it to!
+Even if it’s something as small as needing the thermostat at a certain number, stand by it, and don’t waste your time on someone who doesn’t care!

 For Pooja, it’s all about honesty.
-“If I feel I can’t be honest about my divorce or my kids or even my health issues, if I don’t feel safe sharing my truest self, I know I’m not with the right person.
-And at their other end, too, if they can’t share their most authentic selves with me, why are we even bothering to do this?
+“If I feel I can’t be honest about my divorce or my kids or even my health issues, I know I’m not with the right person.
+And at their end too, if they can’t share their most authentic selves with me, why are we even doing this?
 Also, I’m a deeply conversational person – I need open and frequent communication.
 So, talking and sharing would definitely be deal breakers,” she says.